Munir Mohamedi: International career

 Having Moroccan-Riffian heritage, Munir switched his allegiance to its national team in 2014.
 On 9 March 2015, he was called up by manager Ezzaki Badou for a friendly against Uruguay to be held late in the month, and made his debut by starting in the 1–0 loss.

 On 29 December 2016, Munir was included in Hervé Renard's 23-man squad for the 2017 Africa Cup of Nations, and started the whole tournament ahead of Yassine Bounou.
 He was also selected to the 2018 FIFA World Cup in Russia, making his first appearance in the World Cup on 15 June in the 1–0 group stage defeat to Iran.

 Munir was also selected for the 2019 and 2021 Africa Cup of Nations and the 2022 World Cup.
 After starter Bounou fell ill shortly before the start of the group-stage fixture against Belgium in the latter tournament, he replaced him and eventually contributed to a 2–0 win in Doha; he and his teammates made history and became the first African nation ever to reach the semi-finals of the competition.

 Munir was amongst the 27 players picked by coach Walid Regragui for the 2023 Africa Cup of Nations.
 He also made the squad for the 2024 Summer Olympics in Paris as an overage player, playing all the minutes and winning the bronze medal.

-In October 2025, Munir's Morocco broke the world record for the longest winning streak in international football, surpassing Spain's previous mark of 15 consecutive victories.
-With a 1–0 win over Congo in Rabat, they extended their unbeaten run to 16 in all competitions, including World Cup qualifiers and friendlies.
+In October 2025, Munir's Morocco broke the world record for the longest winning streak in international football, surpassing Spain's previous mark of 15 consecutive victories; with a 1–0 win over Congo in Rabat, they extended their unbeaten run to 16 in all competitions, including World Cup qualifiers and friendlies.
+In December, he was selected for the 2025 Africa Cup of Nations to be held on home soil.

+Munir was selected for the 2026 World Cup.